 Given that LV Sands is heavily leveraged in the Asian gaming market including five integrated casino resorts in Macau, this is where the majority of its revenue and earnings is derived.

-With a limited presence in Las Vegas that could be sold off in the near future, possible expansion targets in the US market highlight New York and Texas.
+With a limited presence in Las Vegas that could be sold off in the near future, possible expansion targets in the US market highlight New York sportsbooks and even Texas.
 This would include both casino gambling and sports betting.

 Given the rapidly changing demographics of the entire gaming industry with a major shift towards mobile betting apps, LV Sands may soon have no choice but to get in the game.